 Distance: 1.5 hours | Best for: First-time visitors, natural wonders, couples

-Niagara Falls is an absolute must-see.
-The thundering Horseshoe Falls will leave you breathless, and there are countless ways to experience this natural wonder.
+Niagara Falls is the one nearly everyone makes time for, and the thundering Horseshoe Falls earn the trip.
+There are several ways to experience them, and our full Niagara Falls day trip guide walks through each in detail.
 Take the Hornblower Niagara Cruises (or the classic Maid of the Mist) to get up close and personal with the falls—you’ll feel the spray and understand why this is one of the world’s most visited natural attractions.

 For a different perspective, explore Journey Behind the Falls, which takes you 188 feet below the crest to stand behind the cascading water.
 The viewing tunnels provide an intimate perspective that photos can’t capture.